 Stress can aggravate a urinary tract infection; although, it’s not usually the primary reason behind the issue.

-Many feline urinary tract infections can clear up without medical assistance; although, that doesn’t meant the symptoms won’t recur.
+Many feline urinary tract infections can clear up without medical assistance; although, that doesn’t mean the symptoms won’t recur.
 That’s why it’s important to talk to your vet about treatment.

 If you visit a vet with a cat who’s showing urination problems, they might collect urine samples and order an abdominal ultrasound if they suspect the cause is a blockage in the urethra.
 In less severe cases, prescription cat food is often recommended to help clear up the problem.

 In general, as a cat parent, you’ll need to make sure your feline’s litter box is always clean, fresh water is on offer, and the cat is eating an appropriate diet, which your vet can help you with.

 It’s also vital to provide a stress-free living environment for cats who’ve suffered from a UTI.